mercadopago/devsite-docs/guides/in-person-payments/qr-code/qr-attended/integrations.en.md

----
-sites_supported:
-- mla
-- mpe
-- mco
-- mlu
-- mlm
-- mlc
-- mlb
----

 # How to integrate QR attended model

 To charge with a QR attended model, you’ll have to create and order and then associate it with a Point of Sale.